 Dr Steven Frederiksen MBBS, FRACS (Orth), FAOrthA, CIME

-He is an orthopaedic surgeon who specialises in surgery of the shoulder, elbow, wrist and hand, including microvascular and peripheral nerve surgery.
-He has special interest in arthroplasty in the upper limb, as well as the management of complex wrist and hand trauma.
+Dr Steven Frederiksen is an accredited VMP at St Andrew’s War Memorial Hospital.
+He specialises in surgery of the shoulder, elbow, wrist and hand, including microvascular and peripheral nerve surgery.
+He has a special interest in arthroplasty in the upper limb, as well as the management of complex wrist and hand trauma.

-Dr Frederiksen in a member of the Australian Orthopaedic Association, Australian Society of Orthopaedic Surgeons, Australian Medical Association, Qld Hand Surgery Society, and Qld Shoulder Society.
+Dr Frederiksen is a member of the Australian Orthopaedic Association, Australian Society of Orthopaedic Surgeons, Australian Medical Association, Qld Hand Surgery Society and Qld Shoulder Society.

 He commenced at St Andrew’s in 2011.